jchsing/jchsing.github.io/_pages/projects.md

 description: creative projects i've been fortunate to be a part of
 nav: true
 nav_order: 4
-display_categories: [stanford medicine, stanford d.school]
+display_categories: [stanford d.school, stanford medicine]
 horizontal: false
 ---